cnordheim-maestas/eds-223-hw1/README.md

 (taken from a previous EPA website, no longer a current website, but it said to cite the use like this when it was live):

 United States Environmental Protection Agency.
-2024 version.
+2023 version.
 EJSCREEN.
-Retrieved: 2024 from www.epa.gov/ejscreen
+Retrieved: 2023 from www.epa.gov/ejscreen

+Citation for metadata: U.S. Environmental Protection Agency (EPA), 2023.
+EJScreen Technical Documentation.